ETH-PBL/Stargate/automated_data_collection/README.md

 # Generate Your Own Synthetic Data
-The [open-source dataset](https://zenodo.org/records/10546408) provided with our work was generated using the [Webots simulator](https://cyberbotics.com/).
+The [open-source dataset](https://zenodo.org/records/10546408) provided with our work was generated using the [Webots simulator](https://cyberbotics.com/)  (version R2022a).
 We provide the sensor settings for the simulated CrazyFlie drone, simulated camera and simulated time-of-flight sensor in the `crazyflie_webots_sensor_settings.wbt` file.

 ## Installation Procedure
 * Clone the [Bitcraze CrazyFlie simulation](https://github.com/bitcraze/crazyflie-simulation).